geoadmin/mf-geoadmin3/README.md

 `./deploysnapshot.sh 201407031411 int`

-This will run the full nose tests **from inside the 201407031411 snapshot directory** against the integration db cluster.
+This will run the full nose tests **from inside the 201407031411 snapshot directory** against the **integration db cluster**.
 Only if these tests are successfull, the snapshot is deployed to the integration cluster.

 `./deploysnapshot.sh 201407031411 prod`

-This will do the corresponding thing for prod
-The same is valid for demo too:
+This will do the corresponding thing for prod (tests will be run **against prod backends**) The same is valid for demo too:
 `.\deploysnapshot 201407031411 demo

-*Note*: older snapshots don't contain the nose_run.sh scripts.
-To use the above commands, you have to manually copy the nose_run.sh script into the snapshot code directory.
+You can disable the running of the nosetests against the target backends by adding `notests` parameter to the snapshot command.
+This is handy in an emergency (when deploying an old known-to-work snapshot) or when you have to re-deploy a snapshot that you know has passed the tests for the given backend.

+Use `notests` parameter with care, as it removes a level of tests.

 # Deploying a branch